chanmix51/elcaro/documentation/article.md

       <li>Department: <?php echo $employee["department_name"] ?>.</li>
 ```

 Being able to perform custom SQL queries from map classes is a very powerful functionality as it allow developers to leverage Postgressql features.
 By example, we know that departments are structured as a tree.
-We can ask Postgresql to bring back in an array all the departments an employee belongs to.
+We can ask PostgreSQL to bring back in an array all the departments an employee belongs to.
 In order to do that, we can use a SQL recursive query with an array aggregation:

 ```php
 <?php // lib/ElCaro/Company/EmployeeMap.php